sigmaister/copy_CollapsOS/apps/zasm/README.md

 ## Literals

-There are decimal, hexadecimal and binary literals.
-A "straight" number is parsed as a decimal.
-Hexadecimal literals must be prefixed with `0x` (`0xf4`).
-Binary must be prefixed with `0b` (`0b01100110`).

-Decimals and hexadecimal are "flexible".
-Whether they're written in a byte or a word, you don't need to prefix them with zeroes.
-Watch out for overflow, however.

-Binary literals are also "flexible" (`0b110` is fine), but can't go over a byte.

-There is also the char literal (`'X'`), that is, two qutes with a character in the middle.
-The value of that character is interpreted as-is, without any encoding involved.
-That is, whatever binary code is written in between those two quotes, it's what is evaluated.
-Only a single byte at once can be evaluated thus.
-There is no escaping. `'''` results in `0x27`.
-You can't express a newline this way, it's going to mess with the parser.

-Then comes our last literal, the string literal.
+See "Number literals" in `apps/README.md`.

+On top of common literal logic, zasm also has string literals.
 It's a chain of characters surrounded by double quotes.
 Example: `"foo"`.
 This literal can only be used in the `.db` directive and is equivalent to each character being single-quoted and separated by commas (`'f', 'o', 'o'`).
 No null char is inserted in the resulting value (unlike what C does).

 ## Labels